Palestinian gunmen open fire at Jerusalem bus stop, killing 6, Israeli officials say

 The war in Gaza has sparked a surge of violence in both the Israeli-occupied West Bank and Israel.
 Palestinian militants have attacked and killed Israelis in Israel and the West Bank, while there has also been a rise in settler violence against Palestinians.
 Monday's shooting — at a major intersection, with a road leading to Jewish settlements in east Jerusalem — was the deadliest in Israel since October 2024.

 Paramedics who responded to the chaotic scene said broken glass covered the area, and people wounded lay unconscious on the road and a sidewalk near the bus stop.
-Israeli Foreign Minister Gideon Saar identified the attackers as Palestinian.
+Israel's Shin Bet internal security agency said the two attackers were 20- and 21-year-old Palestinians from the West Bank with no prior arrests.

 Prime Minister Benjamin Netanyahu arrived at the scene some two hours after the shooting.
 Netanyahu was supposed to be in court on Monday for his ongoing corruption trial, which was delayed due to the attack.
 He warned that Israel is “fighting a war on multiple fronts," including Gaza, the West Bank, and Israel.